Pharmacy Technician Salary information for the United States can be found at the US Bureau of Labor Statistics website.

 In the year 2008 pharmacy technicians held approximately 326,300 jobs.
 About 75% of these jobs were in retail pharmacies that were either part of a drugstore chain or owned independently, a grocery store, mass retailer or a department store.

-Just about all states have legislated how many technicians can safely work under a pharmacist at any one time.
+Just about all states have legislated how many technicians can safely work under a pharmacist (in a civilian setting) at any one time.
 If these laws are changed, it could directly affect employment.

 The prospect of a job looks good if you decide that you want to become a pharmacy technician.
-You will find that you can either work full-time or part-time.
+You will find, as expected, that you can either work full-time or part-time.

 When job openings come about for pharmacy technicians, it will be because of employment growth as well as the need to replace any workers who decide to transfer to another occupation or leave the labor force.